conventional-changelog/commitlint/docs/guides-local-setup.md

 husky > commit-msg (node v10.1.0)
 ```

 ?> Local linting is fine for fast feedback but can easily be tinkered with.
-To ensure all commits are linted you'll want to check commits on an automated CI Server to.
+To ensure all commits are linted you'll want to check commits on an automated CI Server too.
 Learn how to in the [CI Setup guide](guides-ci-setup.md).